tanerijun/vitaneri/content/posts/optimize-reacts-usestate-hook-with-lazy-initialization/index.md

 }
 ```

-Instead of passing the initial value directly to the `useState` hook, we passed in a function that return the initial value instead.
+Instead of passing the initial value directly to the `useState` hook, we passed in an anonymous function that returns the initial value instead.

 Now, the `useState` hook will only get the value from local storage on initial render.
 Which is really what we want it to do.